-ART\ E299 Independent Study in Art 3 с.н.
+ART E299 Independent Study in Art

 A limited number of students will have an opportunity to pursue with greater depth studio or research projects of particular individual interest.
 All independent projects must be arranged in the semester prior to registration, with advance departmental approval and with the supervision of one of the full-time Art faculty members.